GitbookIO/api-guide/plugins/README.md

 #### index.js

-The `index.js` is main entry point of your plugin:
+The `index.js` is main entry point of your plugin runtime:

 ```js
 module.exports = {